SonarSource/sonarlint-core/API_CHANGES.md

   * `org.sonarsource.sonarlint.core.rpc.protocol.SonarLintRpcClient#getFileExclusions` to request file exclusions
 * Add a field to `org.sonarsource.sonarlint.core.rpc.protocol.common.ClientFileDto` to allow the backend to distinguish non-user-defined files to exclude from analysis

+### File events

+* Add the `didOpenFile` and `didCloseFile` methods to `org.sonarsource.sonarlint.core.rpc.protocol.backend.file.FileRpcService`.
+  * Clients are supposed to call these methods when a file is opened in the editor or closed.

+### Analysis

+* Add a new constructor in `org.sonarsource.sonarlint.core.rpc.protocol.backend.initialize.InitializeParams` to let clients provide if automatic analysis is enabled.
+* Add a new `didChangeAutomaticAnalysisSetting` method in `org.sonarsource.sonarlint.core.rpc.protocol.backend.analysis.AnalysisRpcService`
+  * Clients are expected to call it whenever users change the "enable automatic analysis" setting.
+* Add new methods to `org.sonarsource.sonarlint.core.rpc.protocol.backend.analysis.AnalysisRpcService` to force analysis
+  * `analyzeFullProject` forces analysis all files of the project that was provided to backend by method `org.sonarsource.sonarlint.core.rpc.protocol.SonarLintRpcClient#listFiles`
+  * `analyzeFileList` forces analysis for the provided set of files
+  * `analyzeOpenFiles` forces analysis of all files that were reported as opened using `org.sonarsource.sonarlint.core.rpc.protocol.backend.file.FileRpcService#didOpenFile`
+  * `analyzeVCSChangedFiles` forces analysis of modified and not committed files

 # 10.3.2